courtneygrace40/guitar-hero/README.md

 ## The Note Class

-The “Note” class has 4 classes that inherit from it: aNote, sNote, dNote, and fNote.
+The **“Note”** class has 4 classes that inherit from it: aNote, sNote, dNote, and fNote.

 The “Note” class has the following qualities (listed with their data type):
-1. int colorText
+1. '''int colorText'''
 2. int colorBack
 3. int length
 4. int column